mnyark/memory-game/README.md

 ## How to play

 * Download or clone the repository on your machine.
 * Open index.html in your browser.
-OR Click on this [link](mnyark.github.io/memory-game/)

 ## Rules and Regulations